raffitch/flowmeter/README.md

 change for about a second.

 Pressing **Reset** clears the current run.
-When the scale sensor is selected it also tares the HX711 so the weight reading returns to zero.
+When the scale sensor is selected it sends a dedicated `t` command to tare the HX711 so the next readings are reported relative to zero.
+The Python bridge temporarily subtracts the current weight to keep the display steady while the ESP8266 performs the tare.

 Plotly is used for plotting, providing zoomable curves and hover details.
 Each run is drawn as a separate trace with its pressure and regulator version in the